Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/webapi-core.md

 ## Overview

-The WebApi Core is the foundation of the Azure DevOps Node API.
+The WebApi Core is the foundation of the Azure DevOps Node API client.
 It provides essential connection and authentication functionality to connect to Azure DevOps services and access various API clients.
 It serves as the entry point for all interactions with the Azure DevOps REST APIs.

 ## Installation